MarieeCzy/METAR-Data-Engineering-and-Machine-Learning-Project/terraform/README.md

 - `accounts`: The map of strings representing the name of the service accounts and role to be created.
 These names will be appended with `-service-acc`.

 - `role`: The role to be granted to the service accounts.
 The role must be in the format `roles/ROLE_NAME`.

+- `buckets`: Any names that define the types of buckets to be created.

+- `location`: GCS buckets location.

 ## Modules